 - Indoor Air Testing – we advise indoor air quality testing to ensure there are no odorless pollutants in the air.
 For example, radon is a colorless and odorless gas that is the second leading cause of lung cancer.
 Due to its aforementioned properties, it can only be detected by testing the air.

 - Improve Ventilation – a ventilation system with built-in filtering and air purification systems can help remove harmful substances from the air and greatly improve overall air quality in a home or business.

 By performing a home or business air quality test, you can make sure the air you breathe is healthy.
-This has several health benefits, including: a reduction in allergy ailments, a reduction in odors, reducing the chance to be exposed to carcinogens that can cause serious illness, improved sleep, easier breathing, and an overall reduction in energy costs.
+This has several health benefits, including a reduction in allergy ailments, a reduction in odors, reducing the chance to be exposed to carcinogens that can cause serious illness, improved sleep, easier breathing, and an overall reduction in energy costs.

-As the above information shows, indoor air quality standards are an important part of overall home and business health and.
+As the above information shows, indoor air quality standards are an important part of the overall home and business health and.
 The regular monitoring of indoor air quality is important.

 At A-Z Air Duct, we offer solutions that improve overall air quality in the home and businesses.
 Our air filtration systems help keep the air you breathe healthy and provide all the above-noted benefits.
 Contact A-Z Air Duct today or call us at (602) 466-2234 to learn more about our air quality control systems and about the health benefits we can provide to you.